Helsingør

 Helsingør (/ˌhɛlsɪŋˈəːr/ HEL-sing-UR, /da/; Helsingör), classically known in English as Elsinore (/ˈɛlsɪnɔər, ˌɛlsɪˈnɔər/ EL-sin-or-,_--OR), is a coastal city in northeastern Denmark.
-Helsingør Municipality had a population of 63,953 on 1 January 2025, making it the 23rd most populated municipality in Denmark.
+Helsingør Municipality had a population of 64,446 as of 10 July 2026.
 Helsingør is located at the narrowest part of the Øresund strait and together with Helsingborg in Sweden, forms the northern reaches of the Øresund Region, centred on Copenhagen and Malmö.
 Helsingør is a ferry city, with the frequent departures on the HH Ferry route, which connects Helsingør with Helsingborg, 4 km across the Øresund.

 Its castle Kronborg was used by William Shakespeare as the setting for his play Hamlet.

 Etymology

 The first part of the name, Hels, is believed to derive from the word hals 'neck; narrow strait', referring to the narrowest point of the Øresund (Øre Sound) between what is now Helsingør and Helsingborg in Sweden.
 The word Helsing supposedly means 'person/people who live by the neck' and ør corresponds to old Norse aurr 'gravel beach' and eyrr 'sandy or gravelly shore'.
 The city was first mentioned as Hælsingør and the people as Helsinger in King Valdemar the Victorious's Liber Census Daniæ from 1231 (not to be confused with the Helsings of Hälsingland in Sweden).
 Place names show that the Helsinger may have had their main fort at Helsingborg and a fortified landing place at Helsingør, to control the ferry route across the strait.
 The particularly 19th-century tradition to explain toponymies, place names, with features of the landscape does not necessarily exclude the much older tradition of reading place names as eponymous.
 Although an obscure legendary character, or several, Helsing is quite abundantly present in traces of lost legends in the Nordic countries.

 Although probably not the first Helsing, one of the three sons of Gandalf Alfgeirsson (the antagonist of Halfdan the Black, who was father of King Harald Fairhair, the semi-legendary, historical first king of a feudalist Norway) is called Helsing.
 He was brother to Hake and Hysing Gandalfson.
 Also Helsinki in Finland and Hälsingland in Norrland, Sweden, refers to Helsing, as "the Land of the Helsing/Helsinger," which makes the landscape theory of the name of Helsingør less likely.